How Group Income Protection Works In The Finance World

 Those working in finance are reported to be 44% more likely to incur sick days and long-term absences due to stress leading to mental health issues.

-That problem has led to Metlife partnering with the Maudsley Learning Partnership to tackle the problem directly.
+That problem has led to Metlife partnering with the Maudsley Learning Partnership to tackle the issue directly.

-Metlife is one of the leading UK insurers for the financial sector…
+Metlife is one of the leading UK insurers in the financial sector.

 Nearly all financial institutions have Group Income Protection in place.
 Tom Gaynor, Employee Benefits Director of Metlife UK, estimates that only 12-13% of businesses have this type of protection.